risk image showing accept, avoid, reduce and transfer

 There are many risk management principles and meanings behind them.
 Still, it’s an organised way of thinking about possible risks and planning against their likelihood and impact.

-The reason it’s important to understand risk management principles is because there will always be some risk exposure involved with your goals.
+Understanding risk management principles is important because your goals always involve risk exposure.
 Organising those known risks into manageable parts allows you to create a strategy for protecting yourself from threats or opportunities.

 By considering possible internal and external risks before they occur, you might avoid them altogether or reduce or increase the probability and potential impact of something happening.

-Even if you encounter a potential problem because of your actions, having an established system will make it easier to recover without getting discouraged or giving up entirely.
+Even if your actions lead to a potential problem, having an established system will help you recover without getting discouraged or giving up entirely.

 What are the Fundamentals of Risk Management?